Consultant Protection of Civilians

 Email: vanoostwaard -at- paxforpeace -dot- nl | LinkedIn: Selma van Oostwaard

 Wilbert van der Zeijden

-Wilbert is Defense and Security Policies project coordinator at PAX.
+Wilbert is team coordinator Protection of Civilians and Project lead Protection in Practice at PAX.
 He’s an international relations specialist and a graduate of the Vrije University in Amsterdam.
 Previously he coordinated the ‘Militarism and Globalisation’ program at the Transnational Institute (2001-2009) and he was senior researcher in the Humanitarian Disarmament team of PAX (2010-2015).
-His current focus within the PoC team includes the international developments in PoC policy making and implementation; civilian harm; and European security.
+His current focus within the PoC team includes the international developments in PoC policy making and implementation, civilian harm and European security.